oliverstickel/oliverstickel.github.io/index.md

 **CUBES**, research project on community-based innovation in software and usability for small and medium sized enterprises.
 I was involved as a student, then researcher and, in the end, as (interim) project manager for all aspects of the final reporting and project closing.
 *Federal Ministry for Economic Affairs and Energy, Germany, about 800.000€.*

+## Teaching

+I enjoy teaching and learning a lot.
+At Uni Siegen, I've been responsible for the practical part of the mandatory introduction to Human Computer Interaction for many years (including a mentoring up to 40 students per iteration through big, semester-long projects, cumulating in submissions to and wins in national student challenges).
+Additionally, I've held many different elective seminars ranging from reading classes on literature about "Making" to very practical seminars on rapid prototyping methods.
+I've made it a point to try and be open in teaching and have frequently had students from other faculties or external guests in my seminars.

+As a thesis advisor and co-advisor, I have accompanied about 10 Bachelor and Master Students along their paths to graduation.
+Topics have varied from participatory-design-oriented field investigations to studies about Makerspaces in teacher training to engineering and fabrication of additive tools for industrial processes.
+Additionally, I've been involved in co-advising state-certified technicians as a pilot project between a university and a technical (vocational) college.

+Nowadays, I'm less involved in structured, academic teaching but mostly teach (and learn) whatever is needed to help many different Makerspace users form many different disciplines with their (many different) projects.

 ## Awards and honors

 `2015`